 poverty and nothing will ever change.

-I find it really interesting that both the US-based FrameWorks Institute and the UK-based PIRC (Public Interest Research Centre)’s ‘Framing the Economy’ report in 2018 found very similar results to this question.
+I find it really interesting that the UK-based PIRC (Public Interest Research Centre)’s ‘Framing the Economy’ report in 2018 found very similar results to this question.

 Building on the identification of specific frames to avoid triggering, the report also suggests a table of Do’s and Don’ts.

 I would have liked more examples of how to do it when you are delivering real-life comms with real-life tradeoffs, but some of the Don’ts are really useful as they highlight rhetorical habits that it can be easy to slip into.

 The report comes with a series of doodles to experiment with reframing poverty visually.

 My favourite is ‘the economy locks people into poverty’.
 This tackles the problem of no single factor being the sole cause of poverty (“Well my rent has also shot up, but I don’t count as ‘poor’, why can’t they deal with it?”).

 By portraying poverty as a tightening vice of various pressures, it both shows the shrinking breathing space to be able to plan your way out of poverty, as well as the constant threat that one small change could collapse your world entirely.

 In May a conversation on “best practices necessary to frame narratives around migraiton in a healthier, more evidence-focused direction” was hosted on Apolitical, a learning platform for civil servants.